vsg-dev/vsgTutorial/2_Foundations/Allocator.md

 ## How vsg::Allocator works

 The vsg::Allocator a singleton that invoked by vsg::allocate(..) and vsg::deallocate(...) function calls, which users can use like malloc(..)/free(..), but in normal usage will be called for you by custom new/delete implementations for vsg::Node, vsg::Data and vsg::Object respectively.
-The custom new/delete implementations will be invoked automatically when you call *new vsg::Group" as well as the standard usage of *vsg::Group::create()*.
+The custom new/delete implementations will be invoked automatically when you call **new vsg::Group** as well as the standard usage of **vsg::Group::create()**.
+This integration means that VukanSceneGraph users need not do anything to enable use of the vsg::Allocator - it all works out of the box.

 The custom new/delete call vsg::allocate() with the type of object so that the vsg::Allocator can allocate the memory from preallocated blocks associated with the object type, this ensures that all vsg::Node subclasses get allocated within memory blocks alongside other nodes, all vsg::Data get allocated in data blocks and all other vsg::Object subclasses get allocated together.